migtools/mig-operator/docs/usage/Snapshot.md

 the necessary preconditions are met.
 This document contains provider-specific configuration information required for snapshot support.

+## Snapshot vs Filesystem Copy
+The user has the ability to select **snapshot** or **filesystem** as the **Copy Method** of a selected Persistent Volume.

+**snapshot** uses the cloud-provider native snapshot API to take snapshots of the Persistent Volume.
+This only works for cloud provider Persistent Volumes and it is required that both the source and target clusters are in the same region.
+Please see the **Prerequisites** section below for more information.

+**filesystem** uses Restic to take a copy of the filesystem and is completely independent of the type of Persistent Volume being copied.

+**snapshot** will generally provide the user with a faster copy, but is more restrictive so be sure to read the below to find out if **snapshot** is right for your migration plan.

 ### Prerequisites
 The CAM web console must contain the following:
 * Source cluster